SAP/fundamental-ngx/PLATFORM_README.md

 This example captures several things:

 a).
-How we abstract from assembly that me as developer I don't deal with layouting of elements for labels, contrals, hints, etc..
+Abstract from assembly that doesn't require any element layout for labels, contrals, hints, etc..

 b).
-Assembly like this gives pretty big space in terms of different layouts that we want to support in the application (1 column, 2 columns)
+Support different layouts in the application (e.g., 1 column, 2 columns).

 c).
-If we need to group information into sections
+Group information into sections

 d).
-How we are handling and forms errors
+Handle forms errors

 e).
 Dropdown usage.
-Everything is heppening inside the component that manages the iteration of the items we just pass list of values.
+We just pass a list of values to the component that manages the iteration of items.

 ```html
 <fdp-form-group